The founder of Irish Central attempts to whitewash their influential role in spreading ahistorical “Irish slaves” propaganda

 Therefore this is not a case of “far-right groups” co-opting Irish history.
-This is a case of a general public (mainly white America) adopting and deploying racist ahistorical propaganda promoted by Irish Central et al.
+This is a case of a general public (mainly white America) adopting and deploying ahistorical propaganda promoted by Irish Central et al.

 This is not a situation where a “historic reality” is “being taken over by white racists.”

 This is a case of Irish Americans being prompted by the Irish Central media company to adopt and disseminate the myth that Irish people experienced the horrors of chattel slavery as much as African people and their descendants did in Colonial America and the United States.

 This is a case of Irish Americans being grossly misinformed by the Irish Central media company that an “expert” said “Ireland was the greatest victim of the British slave trade” despite the fact that (a) there was no “Irish slave trade” and (b) British slavers brought approximately 5.5 million enslaved Africans into their Caribbean colonies over a 180 year period.

 Irish Central editors describe their source as “expert”